Methane Testing Report and Soil Gas Survey

 Natural Gas from Surficial Tar & Petroleum Substances

 Petroleum deposits, along with methane soil gas hazards, can exist near the ground surface too.
 For example, the La Brea Tarpits in Los Angeles, California is a natural occurrence of surficial tar by mode of seepages and springs.
 Actually, surficial tar seepage is prominent along the entire coast of California and is partially a result of the unique plate tectonic activity of the Coast Range and Transverse Range provinces.
-In fact, similar oil springs have been apparent in various parts of California, New York, and Pennsylvania since the 1700s.
+Similar oil springs have been apparent in various parts of California, New York, and Pennsylvania since the 1700s.
 As a result, the shallow geologic formations comprise petrogenic soil gas pockets and require a methane test for land development purposes.

 Peat Methane Gas Testing